Whenever You Call (Mariah Carey song)

-"Whenever You Call" is a pop song recorded by American singer Mariah Carey for her sixth studio album, Butterfly (1997).
-Conceptualized in part as wedding music, Carey wrote the lyrics to the ballad herself and she produced and composed it with her longtime collaborator Walter Afanasieff.
-The piano-driven arrangement features keyboards, synthesizers, and programmed drum and rhythm sounds, while Carey sings using a breathy style and a wide vocal range.
+"Whenever You Call" is a song recorded by American singer-songwriter Mariah Carey for her sixth studio album, Butterfly (1997).
+Carey wrote the lyrics to the pop ballad herself, and she produced and composed the song with her longtime collaborator Walter Afanasieff.
+Critics interpreted the track as referring to either a romance, a breakup, or a friendship.
+Its piano-driven arrangement features keyboards, synthesizers, programmed drums, while Carey sings using a breathy style and a wide vocal range.

 After its release on Butterfly, "Whenever You Call" received mixed reviews from music critics.
-Some considered it one of the album's best songs or praised Carey's vocal performance, while others thought it lacked artistic growth or was overproduced.
-Carey performed the song during the 1998 Butterfly World Tour to a positive reception.
+Some considered it one of the album's best songs or praised Carey's vocal performance, while others thought it failed to demonstrate artistic growth or was overproduced.
+Carey performed the song during the 1998 Butterfly World Tour to a positive critical reception.
 A music video featuring live footage from the tour's Honolulu date was released following the concert.
 Carey later rerecorded the track as a duet with American singer Brian McKnight for her compilation album #1's (1998), and the pair performed it live at Spy Bar in New York City.

-Development and release
+Background and release

-Columbia Records released American singer Mariah Carey's sixth studio album, Butterfly, on September 10, 1997.
-Working with rappers such as Sean Combs and Missy Elliot while recording it earlier that year, Carey moved her music closer to hip-hop from the ballads she had become known for since her 1990 debut.
-Nonetheless, she also resumed her partnership with longtime adult contemporary collaborator Walter Afanasieff.
-One of their productions, "Whenever You Call", appears as the album's ninth track.
+Columbia Records released American singer-songwriter Mariah Carey's sixth studio album, Butterfly, on September 10, 1997.
+Working with rappers such as Sean Combs and Missy Elliott while recording it earlier that year, Carey moved her music closer to hip-hop from the middle of the road, pop ballads she had become known for since her 1990 debut Mariah Carey.
+Nonetheless, she also resumed her partnership with longtime adult contemporary collaborator Walter Afanasieff for songs such as "Butterfly", "My All", and "Whenever You Call".
+The latter appears as the album's ninth track.

-A duet version of "Whenever You Call" with American singer Brian McKnight was recorded for Carey's 1998 compilation album #1's, with the intention that it would be released as a single.
+A duet version of "Whenever You Call" with American singer Brian McKnight was recorded for Carey's 1998 compilation album #1's with the intention that it would be released as a single.
 Carey described the original as one of the best songs on Butterfly and thought McKnight's vocals enhanced its beauty.
 After the release never materialized, Billboard editor Gary Trust named "Whenever You Call" one of Carey's top five songs that should have been issued as a single due to its commercial viability.
 The duet, which became a fan favorite following its inclusion on #1's, was later added as a bonus track on the twenty-fifth anniversary reissue of Butterfly in 2022.